Simultaneous Optimal Transport: Simultaneous optimal transport

 Imagine that one would like to distribute goods from a (possibly infinitesimal) point $x\in X$ to different places in $Y$, then the measure $\kappa(x;\cdot)$ describes such a distribution.
 In view of this definition, the set of stochastic kernels $\mathcal K(\bmu,\bnu)$ can be written as an intersection: In words, a simultaneous transport plan from $\bmu$ to $\bnu$ sends simultaneously $\mu_j$ to $\nu_j$ for any $j \in [d]$.
 The non-emptyness of $\T(\bmu,\bnu)$ and $ \mathcal K(\bmu,\bnu)$ is not guaranteed generally, and will be explained later in Section \ref{exi}.

-In the case $d=1$ and $\mu(X)=\nu(Y)$, our problem reduces to the classic Monge-Kantorovich problem.
-We first illustrate an example for simultaneous transport problems, which sheds some light on the special structure and technical difference of our problem in contrast to the classic problem.
+In the case $d=1$ and $\mu(X)=\nu(Y)$, our problem reduces to the classic Monge--Kantorovich problem.
+We first illustrate an example of simultaneous transport problems, which sheds some light on the special structure and technical difference of our problem in contrast to the classic problem.

 \begin{example}[Simultaneous transport of supplies] Suppose that there are $m$ factories; each factory $j$ has $a_j$ units of product A and $b_j$ units of product B. There are $m'$ retailers, each demanding $a_k'$ units of A and $b_k'$ units of B. We assume that the supply is enough to cover the demand, that is, with normalization,